Exagor/infoh413/README.md

     ./lop2 -i instances/N-tiw56r72_250 --ils
 ```

-### Runtime results
+### During runtime results

-To save the runtime results of the program, add the --runtime parameter.
-The runtime will be saved in the "raw_results/runtimes" folder.
+To save the in-runtime results of the program, add the --runtime parameter.
+The in-runtime statistics will be saved in the "raw_results/runtimes" folder.
 It works only on the lop2 program.

 ### Example 4